So, we head up to part 2 of our journey which includes the Philippines, Singapore, some more of Kuala Lumpur and Sweden.

-Day 35: Flight all the night through Istanbul to Copenhagen, train to Malmo, meeting Swedish friend we met in Philippines before and exploring the Malmo city.
+Day 35: Flight all night through Istanbul to Copenhagen, train to Malmo, meeting Swedish friend we met in the Philippines before and exploring the Malmo city.

 Day tip: If You’re buying a train ticket from Copenhagen airport to Malmo or any other destination, You can also use it as a public transport ticket in Your final destination all day long.

 Day 36: Flight to Vilnius, little problems with Wizz air.

 Day tip: Don’t forget to print the boarding card!
 Or download their app.
 Otherwise, you might be paying 80 Eur for them to print it out.